Legacy Video Samples

 Beyond that interesting fact, the experience each storyteller has recording a legacy interview is multi-faceted.
 It’s an opportunity to go on a unique voyage of self-discovery.
 Not only do they have the chance to express their stories and values, they also reflect back on what’s been most important on their life’s journey.
 Quite often, people come away from their interview experience with a knowing of what they’d like to do next in their lives.

 Nurse Edna Haywood founded John Muir Health’s Concord hospital in 1930 at the age of 23.
-I travelled to Napa, California in 2015 to interivew five of her descendants, as Edna passed away in 1985.
+I travelled to Napa, California to interivew five of her descendants, as Edna passed away in 1985.
 This is the short version from the 15-minute mini-documentary created to preserve the hospital’s legacy stories.
 View the full package of stories and interviews here.
 It’s a good example of a multi-generational legacy project.

 True Grit; resilience, perseverance, integrity.
 This mini-documentary is the story of a California empire, built by a pair of unstoppable holocaust survivors.
-In 2016, I travelled to Los Angeles, California to interivew several family, friends, and colleagues to preserve Sol Kest and Jona Goldrich’s legacy on the event of Goldrich+Kest’s 60th Anniversary.
+I travelled to Los Angeles, California to interivew several family, friends, and colleagues to preserve Sol Kest and Jona Goldrich’s legacy on the event of Goldrich+Kest’s 60th Anniversary.

 Enjoy the thoughts, wisdom and reflections of Don Carlson in this ethical will video as he shares on his morning ritual for expressing love to his wife, Barbara.
 What’s your family legacy?